Apple Cider Celebration: Family, Fruit, and Fall Rituals in Edmonton

 three events, one shared harvest

-Bring your apples or borrow ours and help launch the season with a hands-on pressing day full of community flavor at the Millhurst Community League Sakaw Gardens location.
+Bring your apples or borrow ours and help launch the season with a hands-on pressing day full of community flavor at the Capilano Community League.

 The big finale.
-Orchard blessings, apple butter, and youth-friendly preservation stations at Avonmore Community League.
-Bring your apples and your singing voice!
+Orchard blessings, apple butter, and youth-friendly preservation stations.
+Bring your apples and your singing voice.
+We're finalizing the location details and will share them here once confirmed.

 Why We Celebrate Apples, Cider, and the Children Who Inherit the Orchard